tone-row/future-proof/README.md

 Each `to` function takes a callback function that receives the current state object and returns a new state object with the desired changes.
 You can add as many `to` functions as necessary to transform your data.

-To complete the migration, you can call the `now` function with the initial state object.
+To complete the migration, you can call the `init` function with the initial state object.
 This types your returned state object, and tells `future-proof` what to return if it is called with no parameters.

 Here's an example of defining migration steps: